mmore500/signalgp-lite/joss/paper.md

 * signalgp-lite is a C++ library for event-driven genetic programming.
 C++ was chosen due to its low-level customizability as well as runtime performance.
 Most alife packages are written in C++.
 * signalgp-lite fills a niche for event-driven applications that do not require a high level of customizability at runtime, but instead benefit from a considerable speed-up.
 * Despite being able to simulate evolution at scales that greately exceed real-life experiements, the performance of artifical life simulations greatly suffers as population size increases.
-* A large population size is required to replicate ecological effects of interest (transition to multicelularity, ??)
+* A large population size is required to replicate ecological effects of interest (transition to multicelularity, role of rare events in evolution)
 * signalgp-lite allows for a considerable speedup in performance, allowing users to replicate a greater variety of alife situations.
 * signalgp-lite is the framework of choice in DISHTINY due to its combination of performance, flexibility, and ability to be compiled into javascript.